Plaza Theatre (Bengaluru): Movies

 Movies that have been screened here include Hans Christian Andersen, The Court Jester, Artists and Models and The Ten Commandments.
 The latter ran for 44 straight weeks making it the longest running movie in the theatre.
 Loads of school children were brought to the theatre to watch this movie and a special personal screening of the movie was arranged in the year 1959 for the Maharaja of Mysore, Jayachamarajendra Wodeyar and his entourage.
 Initially, the theatre was associated with MGM Studios screening movies like Gone with the Wind before moving on to Paramount pictures to screen movies like Roman Holiday, An Officer and a Gentleman and the James Bond movies.

 Closure

 The last film that was screened here was Meet the Fockers on 17 March 2005.
 The Narrain family sold the theatre since their children, all professionals, did not wish to carry on the family business.
-A mining investor from Bellary purchased this property and wanted to build a shopping mall in its place.
-However, the Bangalore City Corporation refused permission to build a shopping mall.
+A mining investor from Ballari purchased this property and wanted to build a shopping mall in its place.
+However, the Bruhath Bengaluru Mahanagara palike refused permission to build a shopping mall.
 The land has since been acquired for the Bangalore Metro project and will house the Plaza theatre station on the East-West Corridor route.